 How to help your baby sleep.
 How to help him stay asleep.
 How you can get more sleep.
 And it’s not just you who’s obsessed – strangers in the street will stop you to ask how your baby’s sleeping.

 But, despite all the snooze-discussion, there’s one slumber topic that rarely gets brought up: not how your baby sleeps, but where.
-‘This isn’t something that’s talked about much, but it should be,’ says Jenny Ward is the Acting CEO of the Lullaby Trust
+‘This isn’t something that’s talked about much, but it should be,’ says Jenny Ward, CEO of the Lullaby Trust.

 The expert guidelines are clear: for the first six months of your baby’s life, the safest place for him to sleep is in a cot, crib or a Moses basket in the same room as you.

 But of the (roughly) 700,000 babies born each year in England and Wales, half will have slept in their parents’ bed – with either one or both of their parents – by the time they’re three months old.